davestewart/davestewart-content/content/blog/productivity/rocks-pebbles-sand/index.md

 <img src="./images/jar-3.png" style="width: 200px; margin-right: 20px; float: left" />

-Rather than letting work swallow-up your days, each morning, commit to **time-boxing** only a few small and medium non-work tasks **first**!

-Begin with 10 - 20 minutes of trivial to-dos; the kind which take only a few minutes.
+Rather than letting work swallow-up your days, each morning, commit to **time-boxing** only a few small and medium non-work tasks **first** Begin with 10 - 20 minutes of trivial to-dos; the kind which take only a few minutes.

 Spend the next hour on medium tasks you can complete in one go, or over a few days.

-Once these are done, not only will you get a huge boost of satisfaction, but you are free to disappear down the rabbit hole of chunky work tasks for the rest of the day!
+Once these are done, not only will you get a huge boost of satisfaction.

+After 11 am or so, you are free to disappear down the rabbit hole of chunky work tasks for the rest of the day!

+Finally, the gaps; those are the breaks _you need to take_ so you don't burn out.

 When you look back at your week you’ll have accomplished tasks in all areas of your life, and be happier and more organised for it :)